ronwagner311/ExaSALE/README.md

 ## Compile & Install
 This project is built via cmake.
-In order to create the makefiles and the executable you need to run the following commands from the Backus main directory:
+In order to create the makefiles and the executable you need to run the following commands from the ExaSALE main directory:
 ```
 mkdir build
 cd build